North Dakota Court Records

 - Bar number of Attorney

 Payment for the record is made after this.
 The fee to be paid is $10 per search requested.
-There is an additional charge of $1 if per copy made.
+There is an additional charge of $1 per copy made.

-- The name of someone involved, providing it is not a juvenile
+- The name of someone involved, provided it is not a juvenile

-- The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question, such as a city, county, or state name

-Third party sites are not government sponsored websites.
-As such record results, accuracy and availability cannot be guaranteed.
+Third-party sites are not government-sponsored websites.
+As such, record results, accuracy, and availability cannot be guaranteed.

 How Do I Request North Dakota Criminal Court Records by Mail?